 An inventory of all athletic facilities and other recreation facilities in West Linn was conducted in 2005 as part of the Park, Recreation and Open Space Plan update.
+The inventory was updated in March 2007.
 This section summarizes the inventory.